 Therefore it is important not only to plant Zucchini in fertile soil but to maintain the fertility of the soil using fertilizer as required.

 To avoid the deficiency of nutrients, prepare the soil bed three weeks ahead of sowing the seeds.
 Dig about 4 inches of soil and mix it with composted organic matter.

-You can prepare the compost in your home with your kitchen best or can buy it online.
-(Our pick)
+You can prepare the compost in your home or can buy it online.

 You also need to apply organic Fertilizers in liquid form.
 These fertilizers are developed to prepare soil beds to get enriched with nutrients.